|

 1

-Road, skirting the edge of Didcot and returning along the cycle track
+of York Road, skirting the edge of Didcot and returning along the

-along the disused railway embankment and taking about 3-4 hours.
+cycle track along the disused railway embankment and taking about

 Walk 3 - A circular walk of about six miles starting from the village

-Harrow, through Harwell village and Hagbourne Hill, taking about 3-4 hours.
+and Harrow, through Harwell village and Hagbourne Hill, taking about

-butterflies, moths, wild flowers, fungi, grasses, trees & shrubs and
+the birds, butterflies, moths, wild flowers, fungi, grasses, trees

 See also Local Natural History for